-Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her boss suggested the Community Advocates Leadership Academy (CALA).
+Kyra Brown had been working at Youth United for Community Action (YUCA), a social justice and environmental justice organization, when her supervisor suggested the Community Advocates Leadership Academy (CALA).
 “Oh, hey look.
 Is this something you’re interested in?” she quotes.
 “I had never heard of CALA, but when I saw the words ‘community advocates,’ I...

 Category: Impact Stories